Seco Creek

-Seco Creek, is a tributary stream of the Hondo Creek, in Frio County, Texas.
-Named Rio Seco (Seco, the Spanish word for "dry,") in 1689 by Captain Alonso De León, governor of Coahuila, when his expedition crossed the creek.
+Seco Creek, is a tributary stream of Hondo Creek, traversing Bandera County, Uvalde County, Frio County, and Medina County, Texas.
+It was named Río Seco (Spanish for "dry river") in 1689 by Captain Alonso De León, governor of Coahuila, when his expedition crossed the creek.

 Seco Creek has its source five miles north of Sentry Mountain and Farm to Market Road 470 in southwestern Bandera County.
-Its course runs southeast for sixty-six miles through Bandera, Uvalde, Frio and Medina Counties.
-Its mouth at its confluence with Hondo Creek, is seven miles west of Moore in Frio County.
+Its course runs southeast for sixty-six miles until its mouth at the confluence with Hondo Creek, seven miles west of Moore in Frio County.

 History

 Seco Creek was a watering place for travelers on the San Antonio-El Paso Road including the stagecoach lines like the San Antonio-El Paso Mail and San Antonio-San Diego Mail Line.